 The safety of travelers is Xperitas' first priority.
-While emergency situations are extremely rare, you can rest assured that Xperitas is prepared in the following ways to assist Xperitas participants while traveling abroad.
+While emergency situations are extremely rare, you can rest assured knowing that Xperitas is prepared in the following ways to assist our participants while traveling abroad.

 - Xperitas staff are on call 24/7 while participants are traveling.
 After office hours (M-F 8:30-4:30 pm CST), an on-call phone number is available to all group leaders and parents, and is answered by Xperitas staff.